NoBrainerORM/nobrainer.io/docs/querying.md

 * `criteria.inc_all(field)` is an alias for `criteria.inc_all(field, 1)`.
 * `criteria.dec_all` is an alias for `criteria.inc_all`.

 Are these increment methods useful?
 Perhaps not.
-Post an issue on Github to express yourself.
+Post an issue on GitHub to express yourself.

 ### Manipulating Criteria